IllyaVakulenko/praisecharts/README.md

   - Only PraiseCharts song details URLs are supported (must contain `/songs/details/`).
 Other pages are rejected.
   - Some URLs that redirect to the domain root are treated as invalid.

+- Passing a file path but tool treats it like a URL
+  - Ensure it ends with `.txt` or points to an existing file.
+In interactive mode, files are prioritized ahead of URL detection.

 - PDFs not created
   - PDFs are created only when at least one PNG was saved for an instrument.
   - Existing PDFs are not overwritten.